Taekwondo Competition

-Competition is a fun and exhilerating aspect to taekwondo that often refines skills and heightens focus in ways that can be an important improvement over other means of training.
-Plus, there are several types of competition for people of all ages and sizes.
-The application of skills through formal competition is what gives taekwondo its unique identity.
-It's like taking the martial art out of the books and theory and into real-life for a true test of skill.
+Plus, there are several types of competition for people of different ages and sizes.
+The application of skills through competition is what gives taekwondo its unique identity.
+It’s like taking the martial art out of the books and movies and taking it into real-life for a true test of skill.

 Taekwondo has four different types of competition allowing people of all ages and temperaments to test their skills in a variety of ways.